AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_posts/2024-07-28-introduction-to-unicode/index.md

 A one-to-one encoding like this is reversible, so the core meaning of the text is preserved—just in a different form.
 To restore the original human-readable text, you perform a reverse-lookup and <dfn>decode</dfn> the numbers.
 As long as everyone on Earth agrees on which code points correspond to which characters, it all works out.

-### Unicode

-Today, this mapping of characters to numbers is known as <dfn>the Unicode Standard</dfn> (or simply "Unicode"): the universal character set used by all modern software.
-Unicode assigns code points (integers) to every single known character in the world, including control characters, ancient alphabets, modern alphabets, and even emoji.
-In fact, Table 1 from earlier showed a miniscule sampling of Unicode characters.

-[The first draft of Unicode](https://www.unicode.org/history/versionone.html) was finalized towards the end of 1990, and the standard has been maintained since then by the non-profit [Unicode Consortium](https://home.unicode.org/).
-As of [version 16.0](https://www.unicode.org/versions/Unicode16.0.0/) (September 2024), Unicode has assigned 154,998 code points to characters.
-The vast majority of the remaining available code points in Unicode remain unassigned.
-Since it's so large, Unicode is divided into semantic chunks of closely related code points known as <dfn>Unicode blocks</dfn> and, more broadly, <dfn>[Unicode planes](https://www.compart.com/en/unicode/plane)</dfn> (such as the Basic Multilingual Plane (BMP)).

-By convention, Unicode code points are written in the hexadecimal number system.
-However, instead of the usual hexadecimal prefix of `0x`, Unicode code points use the special prefix `U+` so it's easier to differentiate them from ordinary hexadecimal numbers in technical documents.
-For example, the code point `0x1F642` from Table 1 would be written as `U+1F642` in Unicode.

-#### UCS

-Before we move on, I want to briefly mention a bit of history that will be relevant in a future section (see [UCS-2 and UCS-4](#ucs-2-and-ucs-4)).

-At around the same time as when Unicode's first draft was finalized, the International Organization for Standardization (ISO) separately defined its own character set in [ISO 10646](https://www.iso.org/standard/69119.html) that was identical to Unicode but went by another name: the <dfn>[Universal Coded Character Set](https://en.wikipedia.org/wiki/Universal_Coded_Character_Set)</dfn>.
-Over time, UCS has maintained parity with Unicode through its own major revisions.

-As for why Unicode goes by two names, the ISO and Unicode Consortium apparently had different goals in mind when defining their respective standards:

-{% quote "Wikipedia: Unicode – Versions", "https://en.wikipedia.org/wiki/Unicode#Versions" %}
-While the UCS is a simple character map, Unicode specifies the rules, algorithms, and properties necessary to achieve interoperability between different platforms and languages.
-Thus, The Unicode Standard includes more information, covering in-depth topics such as bitwise encoding, collation, and rendering.
-{% endquote %}

-In other words, UCS is just the bare bones character-to-number mapping portion of Unicode, whereas Unicode is not only the same character set but also a formal standard in and of itself, with additional semantics.
+There's just one problem: It's really hard to get people to agree on something.

 ### ASCII

-Going even further back, we'll find that we actually didn't _start_ with Unicode.
-In the 1960s, text documents on computers used a precursor character set known as <dfn>ASCII</dfn>, which is now just a tiny subset of Unicode—specifically, the [Basic Latin block](<https://en.wikipedia.org/wiki/Basic_Latin_(Unicode_block)>).
-ASCII assigns 128 code points to characters: the English alphabet, Arabic numerals, punctuation, and common control characters (like line endings) used in digital text.
+In the 1960s, text documents on computers used a character set known as <dfn>ASCII</dfn>, which assigns 128 code points to the most commonly used Latin characters: the English alphabet, Arabic numerals, punctuation, and special control characters (like line endings).
 Table 2 lists some examples of ASCII characters and their code points in hexadecimal, binary, and decimal:

 <div class="scroll-x" role="region" tabindex="0">
   <table>